rbms-bsc/DCRMR/_pages/Title/Parallel-title-proper.md

 ## 1.22.5 Access points for parallel titles proper

-<a name="1.22.5.1">1.22.5.1</a> Title access plays an important role in enabling users to identify and locate special collections materials. *Optionally,* provide access points for Parallel titles proper (see [1.20.X.X](/DCRMR/title/Title-of-manifestation/#1.20.X.X)).
+<a name="1.22.5.1">1.22.5.1</a> Title access plays an important role in enabling users to identify and locate special collections materials. *Optionally*, provide access points for parallel titles proper (see [Title of manifestation](/DCRMR/title/Title-of-manifestation/)).